More

 What is Remote Desktop Protocol (RDP)?

-So, what is a remote desktop protocol or RDP?
+So, What is a remote desktop protocol or RDP?
 RDP, developed by Microsoft, is a proprietary technology that facilitates the exchange of graphical user interfaces (GUI) between two computers through a standardized network connection.
 Leveraging Remote Desktop Protocol (RDP), users can engage with a desktop of a remote system as if they were physically there.
 This functionality allows them to carry out various tasks, including launching programs, accessing files, and printing documents, all from a location separate from the actual system.

 Employees working remotely or traveling can utilize Remote Desktop Protocol to access their work computers.
 Additionally, support technicians often employ RDP for diagnosing and repairing a user’s system from a remote location.
 Administrators also use RDP for conducting system maintenance tasks.
 Microsoft currently calls its official RDP client software “Remote Desktop Connection,” previously known as the “Terminal Services Client.”

-How Does RDP Work?
+How Does Remote Desktop Protocol (RDP) Work?

 Upon establishing the connection, the client gains the ability to interact with the remote system’s desktop as though they were physically present at the location.
 This includes launching applications, accessing files, and performing various tasks with the same level of control as if they were in direct proximity to the system.